A simple breakfast from here. I didn’t bother with the icing although next time I’ll add some chopped toasted pecan nuts to the filling.

 Grease a 20x30cm baking pan and line with baking paper.

-Warm the milk in a small saucepan until it comes to a boil then remove from heat.
-Stir in butter until melted then add water and set aside.
+Warm the milk in a small saucepan over medium heat until it reaches just warm temperature, then remove from heat.
+Stir in butter until melted and set aside until luke warm.

-In a large bowl, combine the milk mixture, yeast, sugar, salt, egg and 1 cup flour and whisk to combine.
-Use a wooden spoon to stir in the remaining flour, 1/2 cup at a time, beating well after each addition.
-When the dough has come together, turn it out onto a clean, lightly floured board and knead until smooth, elastic and dough springs back when pressed, about 10 minutes.
+Whisk the flour, yeast, sugar and salt in a bowl.
+In a large bowl, whisk the egg through the milk mixture then use a wooden spoon to stir in the flour mixture gradually, 1/2 cup at a time, beating well after each addition.
+When the dough comes together in a ball, turn out onto a clean, lightly floured board and knead until smooth, elastic and dough springs back when pressed, about 10 minutes.

 Roll dough into a 30x23cm rectangle.
 In a small bowl, whisk together the cinnamon and brown sugar until well combined.
 Using butter knife, spread roll with butter, then sprinkle over brown sugar and cinnamon mixture – also add pecan nuts here if using.
 Roll up rectangle and brush sides with a little water to seal the seam.